The Hidden Consequence of Living in The Information Age

 Yoga for your eyes

-In a 2016 study, 60 nursing students were taught how to practice a technique called “eye yoga.”
+In a 2016, 60 nursing students were taught how to practice a technique called “eye yoga.”
 They reported that the exercise helped significantly reduce eye fatigue.

 During this exercise, I want you to remember to keep your head still and breathe slowly throughout.